SynthroLab peptide vialsPeptides50% off sitewideSynthroLab · Buy 1, Get 1 Free

 If any one of these details is missing, the unit amount cannot be confirmed safely.

 These examples show how much the answer changes by concentration.
+The same mg dose looks very different on the syringe depending on how the vial was prepared.

 Semaglutide dose1 mg/mL2.5 mg/mL5 mg/mL10 mg/mL